 - Hailo argues that driverless cars are “killing a huge part of Britain’s heritage”

+The name change Gett went though saw it drop the word taxi, but keep an extra “t” as a nod to its taxi upbringing.
+Gett will now work as a brand the world over, also allowing it to add new products and services that aren’t about requesting a ride from A to B. “We want to be the market leader in the on-demand space, making use of our technology to create that same user experience,” he added.
 Since setting up in 2010, Gett has facilitated 30m rides around the world, with overseas operations being found in New York, Moscow and Tel Aviv.
 According to Gerber, it is on track to have 10,000 licensed cab drivers on the app this summer, and is bringing more than 1500 new drivers onto the platform each month.
 First seen as a taxi app, consumers will soon be able to access food, health and beauty products, home maintenance and dry cleaning.
 By Hunter Ruthven

 Share this story